IsraelHikingMap/Site/README.md

 * Install Java Runtime Environment.
 * Add `curl` to path.
 * `Elasticsearch.bat` and `GraphHopper.cmd` should be processes that run when the server machine starts and never die - use a watchdog or windows service to make sure they do (we use NSSM. for linux, check the java command inside those files and use a deamon to run them).
-* Create a task to update Graph Hopper and Elastic Search:
+* Create a task to rebuild Graph Hopper and Elastic Search:
   * Open Windows' Task Scheduler
   * Create task
-  * Add an action to run `UpdateDB.bat` after you download a new osm.pbf file.
+  * Add an action to run `curl -k -X POST https://israelhiking.osm.org.il/api/update - d ""`
   * Add a "On a schedule" trigger to run once a day or at the frequency of the map updates.
+* Create a task to update elastic search using the above steps with the action `curl -k -X PUT https://israelhiking.osm.org.il/api/update - d ""`
 * Create a task to clean the IIS logs using `Scripts\CleanLogs.cmd`